AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-connector.md

    >[!IMPORTANT]
    >
-   >This configuration mode is reserved for expert users: any error in this formula may result in stopped email deliveries.
+   >This configuration mode is reserved for expert users: any error in this formula may result in stopped deliveries.

 1. The **[!UICONTROL Advanced]** tab lets you configure or modify more technical settings.